Open source attachment protection & concurrent-edit prevention for Confluence Cloud. Seal files, detect violations, auto-revert changes.

 | Show Upload Zone | On / Off | On |

-Five independent notification channels, each configurable in the Steward Console.
+Four independent notification channels, each configurable in the Steward Console.

 | Channel | Description | Visibility |